decaff1115/Streakify/README.md

    - Resets the checked days of the week for the habit.

 2. **Current Streak**
    - Displays your current streak for the habit.
+   **Note:** If you don’t check the box consecutively, the streak will break.

 3. **Progress Bar**
    - Shows your progress for the current week, helping you stay on track with your goal.